Experiental Learning

 INTERNSHIPS

 Since its inception, Beacon Academy has encouraged students to participate in internship opportunities as they learn to navigate the complex world around them.
-During the 2020-21 school year, despite pandemic conditions, 18 Beacon students participated in internship programs in various fields such as non-profit organizations, retail businesses, political campaigns, and skills-based opportunities.
+Each year, students participate in internship programs in various fields such as non-profit organizations, retail businesses, political campaigns, and skills-based opportunities.

 Student Reflections: